blossm-network/toolbox/README.md

 #### Authentication

-Create keys that will be used your application to verify the authenticity of certain functionality.
+Create keys that will be used by your application to verify the authenticity of certain functionality.

 1. In the `development` project:
     * In **Security > Cryptographic Keys**, enable **Cloud KMS**.
     * Create a global Key Ring named **“jwt”**.
       * Create a Generated key named **“access”** for Asymmetric signing using Elliptic Curve P-256 - SHA256 Digest.
-      * Create two other keys with the same specs named **“challenge”** and **"updates"**.
+      * Create two other keys in the same ring with the same specs named **“challenge”** and **"updates"**.

 2. Repeat step 1 with the `production`, `sandbox` and `staging` projects.